m1griffin/bytesfunc/docs/BytesFunc.rst

 The "setup.py" file uses platform detection code to determine which ARM CPU and mode it is running on.
-Due to the availability of hardware for testing, this code is tailored to the Raspberry Pi 3 and the operating systems listed.
+Due to the availability of hardware for testing, this code is tailored to the Raspberry Pi 3 and Raspberry Pi 4 and the operating systems listed.
 This code then selects the appropriate compiler arguments to pass to the setup routines to tell the compiler what mode to compile for.

 If other ARM platforms are used which have different platform signatures or which require different compiler arguments, the "setup.py" file may need to be